-Azure Automation supports four types of runbooks that are briefly described in the following table.
+Azure Automation supports several types of runbooks that are briefly described in the following table.
 The sections below provide further information about each type including considerations on when to use each.

 |Graphical||Based on Windows PowerShell and created and edited completely in graphical editor in Azure portal.|